 Entire Contract; Changes.
 This Policy, the Policyholder's Application, and any attached Riders or Amendments make up the entire contract.
 A copy of the employee's Enrollment Form is attached to the employee's Certificate.
-All statements made on any application or Enrollment Form will be considered representations and not warranties.
+In the absence of fraud, all statements made on any application or Enrollment Form will be considered representations and not warranties.
 No written statement made by the employee will be used in any contest unless a copy of the statement is furnished to the employee or his or her personal representative.